-Entry to the building is through the Main Entrance.
+Entry to the building is through the Main Entrance for all staff and visitors.
+Staff can also access the school building by the external door near Year 4 via a keypad entry.
 The internal doors are kept locked shut by a magnetic locking system.
 The lock can be released in three different ways:

 - by touching a green pad on the inside of the internal doors.
 Children are told that only adults should touch the green button.
 They must not release the door even if the person on the other side is familiar to them.
-This button is located above head height so children are unable to touch it - By pressing a release button located in the front or middle office - By 'swiping' the door with a fob.
+This button is located above head height so children are unable to touch it. - By pressing a release button located in the front or middle office - By 'swiping' the door with a fob.
 Fobs are registered to staff members only.
 They should not be shared, swopped or left in public places.
-Lost fobs must be reported to the Headteacher/Bursar immediately.
+Lost fobs must be reported to the Headteacher/School Business Manager immediately.

-The holders of school keys are the School Site Manager (Mr S Horsley); Mrs B Wood (Headteacher) and Mr S Dolby (Deputy Headteacher).
+The holders of school keys are the School Site Manager (Mr S Horsley); Mrs B Wood (Headteacher) and Mr J Hudson-Davies (Deputy Headteacher).
 A separate register is kept for fob holders and is stored in the office.